JamesDodd1/Uni_Projects/Enterprise Web Software Development/README.md

 # Enterprise Web Software Development Coursework

-Working within a group of eight and following Agile Scrum practiced, we created the website for a fictional University's staff to be able to post information on.
+Working within a group of eight and following Agile Scrum practiced, we created a forum website for a fictional University's staff to be able to post information on.

 ## Table of Contents